Italian Americans: Discrimination and stereotyping

 In 1920, two Italian immigrants, Nicola Sacco and Bartolomeo Vanzetti, were accused of robbery and murder in Braintree, Massachusetts.
 Many historians agree that they were given a very unfair and biased trial because of their anarchistic political beliefs and their Italian immigrant status.
-During the next few years, sporadic protests were held in major cities all around the world calling for their release, especially after Portuguese migrant Celestino Madeiros confessed to committing the crime absolving them of participation.
-The Supreme Court refused to upset the verdict, and Massachusetts Governor Alvan T. Fuller denied the men clemency.
 In spite of worldwide protests, Sacco and Vanzetti were eventually executed in 1927.

 While the vast majority of Italian immigrants brought with them a tradition of hard work and were law-abiding citizens, as documented by police statistics of the early 20th century in Boston and New York City which show that Italian immigrants had an arrest rate no greater than that of other major immigrant groups, a very small minority brought a very different custom.
 This criminal element preyed on the immigrants of the Little Italies, using intimidation and threats to extract protection money from the wealthier immigrants and shop owners, and were also involved in a multitude of other illegal activities.
-When the Fascists came to power in Italy, they made the destruction of the Mafia in Sicily a high priority.
-Hundreds fled to America in the 1920s and 1930s to avoid prosecution.
+When the fascists came to power in Italy, they made the destruction of the Mafia in Sicily a high priority.
+Hundreds fled to the United States in the 1920s and 1930s to avoid prosecution.

 Prohibition, which went into effect in 1920, proved to be an economic windfall for those in the Italian American community already involved in illegal activities, and those who had fled from Sicily.
 This entailed smuggling liquor into the country, wholesaling it, and then selling it through a network of outlets.
 While other ethnic groups were also deeply involved in these illegal ventures, and the associated violence, Chicago mobster Al Capone became the most notorious figure of the Prohibition era.
 Though eventually repealed, Prohibition had a long-term effect as the spawning ground for later criminal activities.